 Even though they might be mentioned together, synonymously, UI and UX design apply differently in different cases and are always not applied or required together.

-UX design applies to any kind of product, service, or experience - this can be service, a website, a store, or even a consumer product, both in person, physically, and digitally.
+UX design applies to any kind of product, service, or experience - this can be a service, a website, a store, or even a consumer product, both in person, physically, and digitally.

 But, UI design is specific to digital products and experiences - it cannot be applied to anything in physical reality.